-The Corporation has only been recently esablished and has not been required to conduct a comprehensive or interim revaluation.
+The Corporation has only been recently established and has not been required to conduct a comprehensive revaluation.
+However Corporation conducted an interim revaluation by applying indexation to its land portfolio as at 30 June 2022 resulting an increase in valuation by \$1.9 million.